mkohler/cython_swig/README.rst

 .. class:: handout

     Adoping a powerful tool like SWIG or Cython, can be scary.
-There is a lot to learn, and at the beginning it can be hard to see whether it will do what you need.
+At the beginning it can be hard to see whether it will do what you need.

     (CLICK) Start small.

-    Like with any other code, work incrementally.
+    Like with any code, work incrementally.
 Neither SWIG nor Cython require you to wrap an entire library.
 Wrap one function at a time.

     (CLICK) And use DISTUTILS to build your Python extension.
 Even if you don't use it for anything else.
-It already has all of the magic compiler flags needed for building extensions that

-    Did anyone knows that distutils includes code to parse Makefiles?
-    It's in sysconfig.py, and it actually parses the Makefile that builds the Python interpreter to find the flags that were used to build the interpreter.
-Someone went to the trouble of writing that code.
+    distuils actually SCRAPES the Python Makefile to ensure that it uses the right flags to compile extension modules.
+Someone wrote that code.
 Use it.

+    And someone's been writing a lot of C libraries.
+Use them.
+From Python.

 Code and Slides
 ===============